osirissc2/sentistock/README.md

 - [x] StockDataSaver.py + News Processing + Top tweet data gets the data and cleans it a bit
 - [x] Sentiment Maker updates files with sentiment scores
 - [x] Output Gen processes stock data into things to predict
+- [x] Feature builder and data collection
-- [ ] Correlation Check and ML are analytics
+- [x] Correlation Check and ML are analytics

 Code Updates
 - [ ] Clean the pipeline